am9999072080/MyBankPlus/README.md

 * It is possible to view the Gini coefficient rating of the bank's clients on the main page.

 * On the administrator page, the Gini coefficient is presented, which allows you to judge the discriminatory ability of the model, that is, the ability to distinguish between "good" and "bad" clients.

+* When registering a user with administrator rights ("ADMIN"), you must specify: admin and any primitives

 ![карта](https://github.com/am9999072080/My-Bank/assets/127240321/fec82254-2f19-4771-9497-4a075612cd0f)